davidonawire/list-pagination/README.md

-# list-pagination
+#Unobtrusive List Pagination

- A demonstration of vanilla JavaScript to paginate a list of student names.
+Uses unobtrusive JavaScript to add pagination and search to an HTML unordered list of student records.
+The number of records to show per page can be adjusted via the `itemsPerPage` variable.